docQodly/docs/docs/concepts/orda/glossary.md

 Entity selections may refer to related entities according to the relation attributes defined in the corresponding dataclasses.

-## Remote datastore

-A Qodly database opened on a Server (available through HTTP) and exposed as a REST resource.
-This database can be referenced locally as a Datastore from other workstations, where it is assigned a localID.
-The remote datastore can be used through ORDA concepts (datastore, dataclass, entity selection...).
-This use is submitted to a licencing system.

 ## Session

-When the application connects to a Remote datastore, a session is created on the server (HTTP).
-A session cookie is generated and associated to the local datastore id.
+When a user connects to a Qodly application, a Session object is created on the Server (HTTP).
+A session cookie is generated.

-Each time a new session is opened, a license is used.
-Each time a session is closed, the license is freed.

-Inactive sessions are automatically closed after a timeout.
-The default timeout is 60 minutes, it can be set by the developer (it must be >= 60 minutes).
+Each Session object provides a `.storage` property which is a shared object.
+Privileges are associated to user sessions.

 ## Shallow copy